HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig16.png" aria-labelledby="fig16-caption" width="600">
   </a>
   <div id="fig16-caption" class="visually-hidden">Bar chart of the desktop and mobile FID distributions.
 Desktop fast, moderate, slow: 82%, 12%, and 5% respectively.
 Mobile: 26%, 52%, and 22%.</div>
   <figcaption>Figure 16.
-Distribution of websites labelled as having fast, moderate, or slow FID, broken down by device type.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow FID, broken down by device type.</figcaption>
 </figure>

 When we apply the PSI labelling to desktop and phone experiences, the distinction becomes crystal clear.
 82% of websites' FID experienced by desktop users are fast compared to 5% slow.
 For mobile experiences, 26% of websites are fast while 22% are slow.
 Form factor plays a major role in the performance of interactivity metrics like FID.